nathancorpuz/nathancorpuz.github.io/projects/project-4.md

 <img class="ui huge centered image" src="../images/landing-page.jpg">

-For my ICS 314 Final Project, my team and I created a website application that allowed users to track cats on the UH Manoa campus.
+For my ICS 314 Final Project, my team (Mei Luu, Thane Luna, Micah Imakyure) and I created a website application that allowed users to track cats on the UH Manoa campus.
 The main goal of this website application is to help the UH Manoa community have a system that allows them to better take care of the stray cats found on campus.

 <img class="ui huge centered image" src="../images/catlist.jpg">